All Products

 text

 Entry ID and parent ID.
-Used to build the dialogue tree and restore message order.
+Use to build the conversation tree and reconstruct the message order.
 The id of a session type entry is the sessionId.

 timestamp